theseyan/arian/readme.md

 # Work in Progress

 This is a work in progress, the project is vastly incomplete and not ready for use in production.
+TODO:
+- Standalone Websocket Server and Client
+- NATS based Horizontal Scaling
+- Documentation
+- Write Unit Tests

 ## :zap: Blazing Speed